MaxKortenbruck/text_visualization/README.md

 >docker-compose build

-3. then start the container:
+3. Then start the container in the detached mode, so it keeps running in the backgorund after you close your terminal:

 >docker-compose up -d